Evalet: Evaluating Large Language Models through Functional Fragmentation: Conclusion

 \section{Conclusion}

-In this work, we propose \sysname{}, an interactive system that instantiates our evaluation approach---\approach{}---by disentangling LLM outputs into fragment-level functions, rating these independently, and visualizing the landscape of these fine-grained functions.
-By extracting and supporting exploration of functions, \sysname{} supports practitioners in interpreting patterns in how LLM outputs are composed and verifying that the LLM-based evaluator is consistently evaluating aspects of interest.
-A within-subjects study (N=10) demonstrated that, by helping practitioners verify the LLM-based evaluations, our approach allows them to calibrate their trust and selectively rely on the evaluations to identify issues in the LLM outputs.
+In this work, we propose \sysname{}, an interactive system that instantiates \approach{}: disentangling LLM outputs into fragment-level functions and visualizing the landscape of these functions across outputs.
+By extracting and supporting exploration of functions, \sysname{} helps practitioners interpret patterns in how LLM outputs are composed and verifying that the LLM-based evaluator is consistently evaluating these aspects.
+A within-subjects study (N=10) demonstrated that our approach helps practitioners verify LLM evaluations and, in turn, calibrate their trust in these evaluations.
 Through illustrative case studies, we further demonstrate how \sysname{} effectively surfaces meaningful functions across diverse dimensions and tasks (e.g., reasoning, harmlessness, social simulations).

-We propose that combining both fragmented and holistic evaluation approaches can substantially enhance interpretability, comprehensiveness, and reliability when evaluating the alignment of LLMs.
+\begin{acks} We thank all of our participants for engaging positively in our user study.
+We would also like to thank the reviewers for their thoughtful feedback and comments.
+Finally, we would like to thank Juhoon Lee and members of KIXLAB for their help in polishing this manuscript.
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (Ministry of Science and ICT) (No.RS-2025-00557726).
+This work was also supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2024-00443251, Accurate and Safe Multimodal, Multilingual Personalized AI Tutors). \end{acks}